mrseidel/book-ics2o-processing-python/Python/python_keyboard_input.md

 #Keyboard Input

-Creating variable that never change seems very limiting.
+Creating variables that never change seems very limiting.
 Most programs do not just run on their own, and request input from the user to get values.
 See examples below on how to give values to a variable based on user input.

 ```python
 #Getting a string value from the user